File: c:/ddc/Angel/BestIntentions/PublicEducation.html

 - Parent's desire to develop the potential of their children

-The legislation introduced to establish public education used the former motivation, while the public believes - by and large - that public education is there to develop their children.
-The disconnect between the two is clearly intrinsic.
-Since the consumers, by definition, do not pay for public education there are no market forces to obtain the best value for the society's money.
+The legislation used the former motivation to establish public education, while the public believes - by and large - the latter.
+The disconnect between the two is clearly intrinsic and has deep consequences.
+Since there are no producer-consumer market forces one wonders how the the best value for society's money is obtained.
+After a century this question produced Federal legislation.

 A recent brochure to assist voters listed about ten parties.
 They all discussed public education and they all emphasized the need to improve it.
 However, they all are vague about how and about the required funding, although they may suggest that more is to be "invested" in education - which sounds right for the electorate.